Revelstoke Dam and Generating Station

-- Benchmark Canada: The Guide to Canada’s Leading Litigation Firms and Attorneys 2013 recognizes Lawson Lundell for Energy and Natural Resources Law, Environmental Law and Aboriginal Law.
+- Benchmark Canada: The Guide to Canada’s Leading Litigation Firms and Attorneys 2015 recognizes Lawson Lundell for Energy and Natural Resources Law.

-- Chambers & Partners 2013 recognizes Lawson Lundell for Aboriginal Law, Energy: Power (Regulatory) and Environmental Law.
+- Chambers Global 2015 recognizes Lawson Lundell for Energy & Natural Resources: Mining (Canada) and Energy: Power (Regulatory) (Canada) Law.

 Lawson Lundell's energy practice is one of the largest in Western Canada.
 Our short video highlights the range of our energy experience.